-a SAS/ACCESS file that describes a single ADABAS file or NATURAL DDM to SAS.
+a SAS/ACCESS file that describes data that is managed by a data management system.
 After creating an access descriptor, you can use it as the basis for creating one or more view descriptors.
-See also view descriptor.
+See also SAS data view, view descriptor.